How to clean an iron: 10 easy hacks to try

 This may seem a little strange, but if you've ever heard someone ask how to clean an iron with toothpaste, they are not crazy; it works!
 Rub some toothpaste on the soleplate, and then wipe it off with a damp cloth.

 Once again, it's essential to let the iron dry thoroughly before use.

 10. Use distilled water to keep steam holes clean

 A great way to clean the inside of your iron and the steam holes is by ensuring you don't leave stale water in it for too long.
 Refill your iron with distilled water every now and then, and set it to the highest heat with a full-steam setting.

 You may even have an iron that offers a steam-clean setting, which can achieve a similar result.
 From here, just let your iron sit and emit steam, which will help to clear the vents.
 Another method similar to this, or commonly used in conjunction with it, is ironing an old towel allowing the steam to flush the gunk out.

 How to descale a steam iron

-Sometimes, the problem is more about descaling and cleaning a steam iron rather than simply removing gunk off the soleplate.
+Sometimes, the problem is more about descaling a steam iron rather than cleaning gunk off the soleplate.
 So, here are some steps to follow to descale iron like a pro:

-- Fill the water tank with your iron and turn it on.
+Fill the water tank of your iron and turn it on.
 Some irons with adjustable settings are best set to MAX TEMP and NO STEAM.

 What not to use when cleaning an iron